Texas's Vehicular Homicide and Manslaughter Laws and Penalties

 So the difference between criminal negligence and recklessness—and therefore between criminally negligent homicide and manslaughter—is whether the defendant was aware of the risk created by the conduct.
 Generally, a person who was aware of but disregarded the risk is guilty of manslaughter, whereas a person without such awareness is guilty of criminally negligent homicide.

 The consequences of a driving-related homicide or manslaughter conviction depend on the circumstances.
-But generally, the possible penalties are:
+However, the possible penalties for each type of offense are described below.

 Generally, anyone convicted of intoxication manslaughter is looking at a license suspension of 180 days to two years.
 And motorists convicted of driving-related manslaughter or criminally negligent homicide face a one-year license suspension.